 More and more couples are ditching the classic white wedding cake, opting for other nontraditional yet still delectable desserts like homemade pies, cupcakes, cake pops, and even giant Rice Krispies treats stacked like a cake.
 The latest wedding-dessert trend?
 The doughnut wall.
 That’s right—because nothing is sweeter than an entire wall decked out with doughnuts.

-The doughy treats are affordable, easy to serve, and you can offer guests a variety of flavors (glazed, old fashioned, sprinkles, etc.); not to mention the fact that doughnuts are simply downright adorable.
+The doughy treats are affordable, easy to serve, and you can offer guests a variety of flavors (glazed, old fashioned, sprinkles, etc.).
+Not to mention, doughnuts are simply downright adorable.
 And while you can certainly serve donuts instead of cake altogether, you could also offer donuts as a part of a larger dessert-table spread.
 (Hey, where dessert’s concerned, we say the more the merrier.)

 Bonus: Doughnut walls (a genius concept originally created by famed caterer Peter Callahan) can also double as reception décor.
 I mean, just think of the Instagram potential.
 So if you’re planning a wedding, consider skipping the photo booth and just have your guests pose for pics in front of the doughnut wall.